afondiel/Edge-AI-Benchmarking/README.md

 # Edge AI Benchmarking Guide

-This guide provides a practical, step-by-step workflow and essential resources for effectively benchmarking and profiling your Edge AI system.
-Quickly identify bottlenecks, address scalability challenges, uncover optimization opportunities to enhance efficiency and accelerate performance.
+This guide provides a practical, step-by-step workflow and essential resources for effectively benchmarking and profiling Edge AI systems.

+The goal is help you to quickly identify bottlenecks, address scalability challenges, uncover optimization opportunities to enhance efficiency and accelerate performance.

 ## Table of Contents